Leo-Simpson/c-lasso/paper/paper.md

 It is indeed the variables that have been selected with the solution threshold for a fixed lambda, and with stability selection.
 Let us also note that the running time is still very low in our example.
 Those remarks are comforting, but not surprising because in this example the noise is little and the number of variable is still small.

+## Log-contrast regression on gut microbiome data

-# Calling c-lasso from R
+## Calling c-lasso from R

 As an alternative, one can use this package in R instead of python by calling the python package with the Rlibrary ```reticulate```.
 As an example, this code snippet used in R will perform regression with a fixed lambda set to $\lambda = 0.1\lambda_{\max}$.